Get comfortable, put on some good music, and follow along with these instructions.

 9. Check for air bubbles

-- Make sure to remove as many air bubbles as possible by flicking the side of the syringe
+- Make sure to remove as many air bubbles as possible by flicking the side of the syringe.

-- Push the plunger until air bubbles are cleared from syringe
+- Push the plunger until air bubbles are cleared from syringe.

 10. Choose your injection site

-- Clean injection site with alcohol swab
+Always clean the injection site with an alcohol swab beforehand!

 11. Go time: give yourself the injection

-- ”Prime” the needle by pushing gently on the plunger of the syringe so that the medication fills up the length of the needle
+- ”Prime” the needle by pushing gently on the plunger of the syringe so that the medication fills up the length of the needle.

-- Quickly enter the skin at a 90-degree angle for IM injections or at a 45-degree angle for SubQ
+- Quickly enter the skin at a 90-degree angle for IM injections or at a 45-degree angle for SubQ.

-- Slowly push the plunger down to empty the syringe and inject the hormones
+- Slowly push the plunger down to empty the syringe and inject the hormones.

 12. Remove the needle from the site of injection

-- Pull needle directly out of injection site at same angle you entered
+- Pull needle directly out of injection site at same angle you entered.

-- Use gauze or bandaid to cover and put a little pressure at injection site
+- Use gauze or bandaid to cover and put a little pressure at injection site.

 13. Discard needle

-- Engage safety device
+- Engage safety device, if using safety needles.

-- Push the plunger till air bubbles are cleared from syringe
+- Push the plunger till air bubbles are cleared from syringe.

 That’s it!
+GAHT injection secured.

 Congrats.
 Take a breath.
 You did it—and that was all you.

-With the different routes and dosages of testosterone and estrogen, there are a lot of ways to find the one that fits best for each individual body.
 For existing FOLX members with questions about self-injecting, don't hesitate to schedule time with a clinician.
-And for those who’ve just got some more questions, read up on HRT here, and feel free to reach out to us at support@folxhealth.com.
+And for those who’ve just got some more questions, read up on gender-affirming HRT/GAHT in the Library, and feel free to check out our FAQs in the Help Center.